You are here

 - Assist participant with administrative issues related to accessing the research facilities and local area (e.g., required clearances, orientations and safety briefings, housing, transportation, facility termination procedures).

 - Provide funding and resource support for the participant (e.g., office/laboratory space, computers, data, equipment, training, research supplies, and technical and clerical support).
-Note that EERE will not reimburse the research mentor or hosting organization for any research equipment needs or other expenses related to the participation in the program.
+Note that EERE will not reimburse the research mentor or hosting organization for any research equipment needs.
+An allowance is provided to allow mentors to procure supplies on behalf of participants.

-- Provide technical guidance and advice to help participants achieve core project goals and support for participants to pursue the innovative project included in the application.
+- Provide technical guidance and advice to help participant achieve core project goals and support for participant to pursue the innovative project included in the application.

 - Evaluate the progress of the research and participant's performance.